-Of the 491 recorded business interactions, 215 international connections have resulted.
+Of the 694 recorded business interactions, 290 international connections have resulted.
 These have generated export revenue, provided opportunities for our world-class science & innovation on the world stage and have, in some instances, leveraged foreign direct investment into NZ ventures and R&D.

-KiwiNet PreSeed investments since July 2016 have so far resulted in 128 commercial deals, across 31 projects.
-Of these, 15 start-up companies have been formed, 10 of which are being supported by the Callaghan Innovation Technology Incubators.
-Private investment into new ventures arising from PreSeed projects is \$5.0M to date (this figure includes data from projects that started prior to July 2016 and have flowed into the new contract).
-This is in addition to the \$3.9M in revenue from contract research, licensing, technology sales and consultancy agreements to date.
+KiwiNet PreSeed investments since July 2019 have so far resulted in 18 commercial deals, across 16 projects.
+Of these, 9 start-up companies have been formed (See Appendix One).
+Private investment into new ventures arising from PreSeed projects is \$3.9M to date.

 It should be noted that commercial returns are typically lower for more recent investments, given the time required for research commercialisation projects to mature (often 5-7 years or even longer).
-It is encouraging to observe that despite this, business co-investment and private investment into new ventures has already exceeded expectations after only three years (of the most recent fund).
-Intellectual property protection and business engagement figures are also up significantly compared with historical data, reflecting an increasing focus on forming an IP strategy quickly and engaging with business early.
+Intellectual property protection and business engagement figures are up significantly compared with historical data, reflecting an increasing focus on forming an IP strategy quickly and engaging with business early.